 Throughout the entire process, remembering these few points will help you take full advantage of your PMS books.

-- Reference it to call out your colors during the separation process.
+- to call out your colors during the separation process.

-- Reference it before putting the ink into your screens.
+- before putting the ink into your screens.

-- Reference it after a print has been been cured.
+- after a print has been been cured.

 To make a little more sense of that, let’s look at the process in reverse and ask a simple question.